SevaSk/ecoute/README.md

 4. Create a `keys.py` file in the ecoute directory and add your OpenAI API key:

-   - Option 1: You can utilize a command on your terminal.
+   - Option 1: You can utilize a command on your command prompt.
 Run the following command, ensuring to replace "API KEY" with your actual OpenAI API key:

       ```
       python -c "with open('keys.py', 'w', encoding='utf-8') as f: f.write('OPENAI_API_KEY=\"API KEY\"')"